 I’m tired of having to constantly defend my position regarding animal foods, so I decided to summarize what I think are the key problems with vegan diets.

-Here are 5 reasons why I think vegan (as in no animal foods at all) diets are a bad idea…
+Here are 5 reasons why I think vegan diets may be bad idea…

 1. Vegans Are Deficient in Many Important Nutrients

 Humans are omnivores.
 We function best eating both animals and plants.

 There are some nutrients that can only be gotten from plants (like Vitamin C) and others that can only be gotten from animals.

 Vitamin B12 is a water soluble vitamin that is involved in the function of every cell in the body.

 It is particularly important in the formation of blood and the function of the brain.

 Because B12 is critical for life and isn’t found in any amount in plants (except some types of algae), it is by far the most important nutrient that vegans must be concerned with.